ZhangAIPI/EffiPru_VLM_pruning/README.md

 ```
 ## Evaluation

+- We evaluated our model on multiple visual question-answering and reasoning benchmarks, including VQAv2, GQA, ScienceQA, TextVQA, POPE, MME, and MMBench.
+- For evaluation, you can use either **LLaVA eval** or **lmms-eval**:
+  - **LLaVA eval**: Detailed setup instructions can be found [here](https://github.com/haotian-liu/LLaVA/blob/main/docs/Evaluation.md).
+  - **lmms-eval**: Detailed setup instructions can be found [here](https://github.com/EvolvingLMMs-Lab/lmms-eval).

 ## License

 This project is released under the [MIT license](LICENSE).
 Parts of this project contain code and models from other sources, which are subject to their respective licenses.